Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

 At $t=0$, where the bosonic gas is in its ground state with relatively weak repulsive interactions ($g_i=0.05$), coherence losses are observed across the off-diagonal of $\abs{g^{(1)} (x, x \neq x';t=0)}<1$ [Fig.~\ref{fig4:coherence functions}(a)].
-This means that quasi long-range order is progressively destroyed at longer distances from $x=0$ with the regions close to the box edges, i.e., $x=-x' \in [\pm 10,\pm 5]$, being nearly fully incoherent with one another.
-After the quench to the attractive regime, at early evolution times (e.g. $t=2$), where slight deformations occur at the edges of the original homogeneous state [Fig.~\ref{fig1:1b-density}(b)], the aforementioned coherence pattern is maintained [Fig.~\ref{fig4:coherence functions}(b)], with off-diagonal incoherent regions expanding to the center and shrinking the fully coherent diagonal region.
-Subsequently, e.g., around $t=10$, coherence exhibits a partial revival, especially along the off-diagonal of $\abs{g^{(1)} (x, x \neq x';t=10)}$ [Fig.~\ref{fig4:coherence functions}(c)], corresponding to the time-interval where the emitted density wavefronts approach each other [Fig.~\ref{fig1:1b-density}(b) and Fig.~\ref{fig3:density profile}(b)].
-Turning to the time instance of the Peregrine formation, i.e. at $t=25$ presented in Fig.~\ref{fig4:coherence functions}(d), we observe that while the PS core is fully coherent, the two spatial regions in its vicinity (meaning the PS edges) feature substantial incoherence between each other, e.g. $\abs{g^{(1)} (x=5,x'=-5;t=25)} \ll 1$.
+This means that quasi-long-range order is progressively destroyed at longer distances from $x=0$ with the regions close to the box edges, i.e., $x=-x' \in [\pm 10,\pm 5]$, being nearly fully incoherent with one another.
+After the quench to the attractive regime, at early evolution times (e.g., $t=2$), where slight deformations occur at the edges of the original homogeneous state [Fig.~\ref{fig1:1b-density}(b)], the aforementioned coherence pattern is maintained [Fig.~\ref{fig4:coherence functions}(b)], with off-diagonal incoherent regions expanding to the center and shrinking the fully coherent diagonal region.
+Subsequently, e.g., around $t=10$, coherence exhibits a partial revival, especially along the off-diagonal of $\abs{g^{(1)} (x, x \neq x';t=10)}$ [Fig.~\ref{fig4:coherence functions}(c)], corresponding to the time interval where the emitted density wave fronts approach each other [Figs.~\ref{fig1:1b-density}(b) and ~\ref{fig3:density profile}(b)].
+Turning to the time instance of the Peregrine formation, i.e., at $t=25$ presented in Fig.~\ref{fig4:coherence functions}(d), we observe that while the PS core is fully coherent, the two spatial regions in its vicinity (meaning the PS edges) feature substantial incoherence between each other, e.g., $\abs{g^{(1)} (x=5,x'=-5;t=25)} \ll 1$.
 This unprecedented correlation pattern of the quantum PS testifies the correlated character of the emergent high-density structure depicted in Fig.~\ref{fig3:density profile}(b) at $t=25$.
-At longer evolution times coherence may again be partially restored, as evidenced in Fig.~\ref{fig4:coherence functions}(e).
-In this example, we attribute this partial coherence recurrence during the evolution to the {weakly interacting nature of the} finite size system, facilitating the continuous interference of the bosonic gas, {see also Appendix~\ref{app:long_time}}.
-Due to the latter, the atoms reassemble close to their initial configuration [e.g. Fig.~\ref{fig3:density profile}(b) at $t=50$], leading to coherence patterns similar to the original one.
+At longer evolution times, coherence may again be partially restored, as evidenced in Fig.~\ref{fig4:coherence functions}(e).
+We attribute this partial coherence recurrence during the evolution to the {weakly interacting nature of the} finite-size system, facilitating the continuous interference of the bosonic gas (see also Appendix~\ref{app:long_time}).
+Accordingly, the atoms reassemble close to their initial configuration [e.g., Fig.~\ref{fig3:density profile}(b) at $t=50$], leading to coherence patterns similar to the original one.

 The correlated nature of the quantum PS structure is next explored at the two-body level, by estimating the degree of two-body correlations through the two-body coherence function~\cite{Sakmann_RDM,mistakidis2018correlation}, defined as